fangfrancis/Course-Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The Samsung data is in my working directory, "run_analysis.R" is a R script that uses this dataset and creates a tidy data that can be used for later analysis.
-The CodeBook.md, describing the variables, the data, and any transformations or work that you performed to clean up the data is in the repo.
+The CodeBook.md, describing the variables, the data, and any transformations or work that I performed to clean up the data is in the repo.
 The script will run the following process to generate tidy_data_all.txt:

 1. Merges the training and the test sets to create one data set.
 4. Appropriately labels the data set with descriptive variable names.